 If the Departments determine the plan or issuer has not submitted sufficient information for the comparative analysis, the Departments will specify the information the plan or issuer must provide.

-Employers may want to reach out to their carrier (if fully insured) or their third-party administrator (if self-insured/level funded) to ask what steps are being taken to comply with the new comparative analysis requirements.
-Employers may also ask whether a comparative analysis has been conducted on their plans, and if so, request a copy of the most-recent analysis.
+Employers may want to reach out to their carrier (if fully insured) or their third-party administrator (if self-insured/level funded) to ask what steps are being taken to comply with the new comparative analysis requirements and to request a new comparative analysis be completed.
+Employers may also ask whether a comparative analysis has been conducted on their plans (some carriers may have already been conducting this type of analysis to check MHPAEA compliance for fully insured plans), and if so, request a copy of the most-recent analysis.
+In addition, employers may want to ask for documentation that they may be required to provide to the DOL (as outlined above).
 If a NQTL comparative analysis is requested, fully insured employers should work with their carrier and self-insured/level funded employers should work with their third-party administrator to produce the analysis and associated documents.

 - FAQs About Mental Health and Substance Use Disorder Parity Implementation and the Consolidated Appropriations Act, 2021